Joseph Frazier Wall

 Joseph Frazier Wall (July 10, 1920 in Des Moines, Iowa – October 9, 1995) was an American historian and professor of history at Grinnell College.

+He was born in Des Moines, and graduated from Grinnell College in 1941.
+He gained an MA from Harvard University and a PhD from Columbia University.
+He joined Grinnell in 1947.
+He took a leave of absence in the late 1980s to be chairman of the History Department at the State University of New York in Albany.
+He retired as Professor Emeritus in 1990.

-His biography of Andrew Carnegie won the Bancroft Prize in 1971, and he was later nominated for the Pulitzer Prize for his biography on the Du Pont family.
+His biography of Andrew Carnegie won the Bancroft Prize in 1971, and was recommended by Charlie Munger in his book Poor Charlie's Almanack.
+His biography on the Du Pont family was nominated for the Pulitzer Prize.

-He graduated from Grinnell College, Harvard University, and Columbia University.
+He married Beatrice Mills Wall (1918–2012); they had three children.